20/20 -

 aforementioned Harrison, and the Amazon were coming to our rescue,

-The Big One – the worst hurricane to hit these parts
+saving us from The Big One – the worst hurricane to hit these parts

 in history – or at least history up until that point in time.